 Salamanca Arts Centre

 Constance ARI is partnering with Salamanca Arts Centre to give one early-career artist or artistic collaboration the opportunity to develop a multi-site curatorial project.
 The project will enable the selected artist to explore their own artistic endeavours through the creation of curatorial discussion between their own work and the work of others, enabling examination of their own practice in new ways.
 The project aims to develop the hybrid skill-set of the Artist-Curator, and to highlight the importance of this practice within artist-run initiatives.
-Applications that examine the model of curating as a means of expression and critical discussion will be highly regarded.

 Introducing Artist-Curator Caitlin Fargher